Pre-Islamic Arabia: Eastern Arabia

+Many religions were practiced in the area.
+Practitioners included Arab Christians (including the tribe of Abd al-Qays), Aramean Christians, Persian-speaking Zoroastrians and Jewish agriculturalists.
+One hypothesis holds that the contemporary Baharna are descendants of Arameans, Jews, and Persians from the area.
 Zoroastrianism was also present in Eastern Arabia.
 The Zoroastrians of Eastern Arabia were known as "Majoos" in pre-Islamic times.
 The sedentary dialects of Eastern Arabia, including Bahrani Arabic, were influenced by Akkadian, Aramaic and Syriac languages.